mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ## TRAVELLINGTRAVELLING

 FASTEN YOUR SEAT BELT

 Landing is the most stressful part of flying a spacecraft.
 Despite this, most would vastly prefer to handle landing manually than trust a computer.
-For all the statistics about safety and acknowledged contribution of pilot- assist systems, there is no reassurance like a person with their hands on the controls... assuming, of course, the pilot is not trying to show off.
+For all the statistics about safety and acknowledged contribution of pilot-assist systems, there is no reassurance like a person with their hands on the controls... assuming, of course, the pilot is not trying to show off.

 LANDING DIFFICULTY

 The base difficulty of a Pilot check to land a starship or spacecraft on a flat surface is Average (8+), assuming a cautious approach and good